ellenjoos/ellenjoos.github.io/index.md

 ## Conferences

+08/2024 Joos E, Koning E, Scherer C, Wilson M, Tebartz van Elst L, Giersch A, Kornmeier J "Uncertainty processing in Schizophrenia - electrophysiological evidence of alterations in intensity and temporal precision" presented as a poster at the 46th European Conference on Visual Perception (ECVP) held in Aberdeen, Scotland

 05/2024 Joos E, Fach W, Wilson M, Tebartz van Elst L, Giersch A, Kornmeier J "Schizophrenia and exceptional experiences - phenomenological and electrophysiological measures" presented as a poster of the 49th Annual Conference Psychology and Brain (PuG) held in Hamburg, Germany

 10/2023 Joos E, Scherer C, Foucher J, Isope P, Giersch A "Predictive processes are altered by TMS of the cerebellum" presented as a poster at the 3rd Timing Research Forum (TRF3) meeting held in Lisbon, Portugal